 During the installation it gives me some crinches though.
 In this case OSX Catalina which now defaults to ZSH instead of bash due to licensing issues.
 I do not have a particular opinion about either choices, but I do had some issues with some paths settings that werent picked up in the shell.
 It seems that zsh it can not parse a "~" and escapes a "$" in the path settings and at that time I thought, lets write a new blog post about my installations for a fresh MAcBook Pro to install all the stuff you need to get Laravel Valet up and running.
 (It saves me time also to link to this for friends ;) ..)

 Installing the tools

 This is a small list we are going to install on the system

 - laravel envoy

 The swiss army knife needed on every OSX machine.
-Run this command in the terminal to install Homebrew and also add /usr/local/sbin to your global PATH setting.
+Run these commands in the terminal to install Homebrew and also add /usr/local/sbin to your global PATH setting.

 curl -sS https://getcomposer.org/installer | php sudo mv composer.phar /usr/local/bin/composer

 Now setup the global PATH to your system for global vendor directory.

 cd ~ echo "$PWD/.composer/vendor/bin" | sudo tee -a /etc/paths.d/40-composer